Classical Greek sculpture: Terracottas

-Terracotta is an ancient technique; however, its application has been more common in pottery, with sculptural uses limited to decorative objects and small statuettes for popular usage, figuring actors, animals, and types of people.
+Making terracotta objects is an ancient technique; however, its application has been more common in pottery, with sculptural uses limited to decorative objects and small statuettes for popular usage, figuring actors, animals, and types of people.
 These had generally no great technical refinement and repeated crudely the formal principles of large sculpture.
 Larger and more refined pieces were rare, and would appear more often with the Hellenistic schools from the late 4th century B.C. onward.
 A rich artwork from Attica in the Louvre Museum is worth mentioning, suggesting advanced practices in this field already during Classicism.

 Elements of terracotta in architectural decoration had great use in earlier and later periods but in Classicism rarely occurred.
 One type of terracotta that stands out is the statuettes with articulated limbs.
 This group has likely performed specific functions.
 They have been found in many tombs, suggesting an association with Cthonic deities.
 It is also speculated that they served as statues for domestic worship, as offerings to the gods, and as magical protection against evil forces.
 Many of them have holes in the back of their heads, indicating that they could be worn suspended, which allowed free movement of their limbs.
 It has been thought that they were children's dolls, but their fragility, preventing repeated handling, does not support this assumption.
 As for votive statues, a great syncretism of styles is observed, especially in Late Classicism, when archaic traits continue to appear in quantity, side by side with more progressive stylistic elements, following the conventions of monumental cult statuary.